gvwilson/sdxjs/module-bundler/index.md

 ---
 ---

-JavaScript was designed in a hurry 25 years ago to make web pages interactive.
+<span i="JavaScript!hurried design of">JavaScript</span> was designed in a hurry 25 years ago to make web pages interactive.
 Nobody realized it would become one of the most popular programming languages in the world, so it didn't include support for things that large programs need.
 One of those things was a way to turn a set of easy-to-edit source files into a single easy-to-load file so that browsers could get what they needed with one request.

-A <span g="module_bundler">module bundler</span> finds all the files that an application depends on and combines them into a single loadable file
+A <span g="module_bundler" i="module bundler">module bundler</span> finds all the files that an application depends on and combines them into a single loadable file
 (<span f="module-bundler-bundling"/>).
 This file is much more efficient to load: